SharkSnack/shiren-4/content/system/allies.md

 - Max HP increases as he levels up.
     - Lv1: ???
 HP
     - Lv10: ???
 HP
-- Throws special Rum Juice at monsters in a straight line.
+- Throws Rum at monsters in a straight line.
     - Inflicts a random status condition.
-(Sleep, Fear, Confusion, or Rage)
+(Asleep, Afraid, Confused, or Enraged)
 - Uses direct attacks during the day.
     - High attack power from the start.
 - Has an offensive AI and chases enemies within his view.